Elvin-Yiming-Du/PerLTQA/README.md

 # PerLTQA
 PerLTQA is a new benchmark for memory classification, retrieval, and synthesis of Large Language Models.

+# News

+[2025/12/22] The PerLTQA dataset has been udpated.
+It mainly fixed the inconsistency issues in the dataset.

+If you have any further concerns, welcome to contact us.

 ## License